HPCarey/hokkaido-tours2/README.md

 * Each part has a heading, an image and some text about the topic.
 Beneath the text are some links to external resources, such as articles and videos, related to the topic.
 * The external links all open in a new tab, and like the internal links in the above "about" section, there is a hover feature where they change color and size to help users identify them as links.
-* aria-labels have been used to explain wha the link is and that it will open a new tab for users using a screen reader.
+* Aria-labels have been used to explain what the link is and that it will open a new tab for users using a screen reader.
 ![resources](docs/README-images/resources.png)
 #### Community
 * This section contains a second hero image as a background image to convey more clearly to the user that they have left the main page of the site and are on a new page.